 Fortunately, there are highly advanced fire suppression systems that are engineered to keep your IT infrastructure safe and secure—without the use of water.
 After all, what’s the use of putting out an incipient-stage fire in your IT room only to sustain irreparable damage to your sensitive equipment?
 You want to shorten downtime, not lengthen it.

-Clean agents do not leave residue behind when they discharge, making them ideal for protecting sensitive electronics.
-They are also electrically nonconductive.
-This means that fires involving energized electrical equipment can be extinguished without powering down – avoiding expensive service interruptions and data loss.
+The National Fire Protection Association (NFPA) clearly defines clean agents as electrically non-conductive, volatile, or gaseous fire extinguishing agents that do not leave a residue upon evaporation.
+Since clean agents do not leave residue behind when they discharge, they are ideal for protecting sensitive electronics.
+They are also electrically non-conductive which means that fires involving energized electrical equipment can be extinguished without powering down – avoiding expensive service interruptions and data loss.

-Here are three waterless fire suppression systems that will protect IT infrastructure from damage.
+Here are three waterless clean agent fire suppression systems that can protect IT infrastructure from damage.

 3M™ Novec™ 1230 Fire Protection Fluid